particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### SPI

-- The M-SoM and E Series both have two SPI ports.
+- The M-SoM and E-Series both have two SPI ports.
 - In most cases, you can share a single SPI bus with many peripherals.
-- On the E Series, SPI1 and SPI2 share the same MCU SPI interface but have different pin locations.
+- On the E-Series, SPI1 and SPI2 share the same MCU SPI interface but have different pin locations.
 You can only use one or the other.

 {{!-- BEGIN do not edit content below, it is automatically generated 4757df20-600f-4beb-b781-59ff36cbb3d5 --}}